List of Bleach characters: Yoruichi Shihōin

 Yoruichi has lived up to her former position as a captain and Commander in Chief of the Secret Mobile Corps due to her prowess throughout the series including when she immobilized the unreleased Espada Yammy Riyalgo bare-handed.
 While she is very skilled in all Soul Reaper tactical combat, Yoruichi has always been presented in the series as extremely powerful in hand-to-hand combat and the use of flash steps (瞬歩, shunpo), a high-speed movement ability.
 While the ability is common for any competent Soul Reaper, her speed movement is almost unmatched, leading her to be called the Goddess of Flash (瞬神, shunshin).
 Even after a century later, Byakuya Kuchiki is still unable to surpass her speed.
 Yoruichi is also highly skilled in "Flash Cry" (瞬閧, shunkō), which is an advanced technique that combines hand-to-hand combat and kidō abilities.
 The use of shunko allows the user to fight bare-handed against any opponent's weapons without being injured.
 She has never been seen wielding a zanpakutō in the current or gaiden storyline, though is shown carrying a kodachi-like blade during flashbacks.
 She has also been shown using gauntlets and sabatons during her latest fight against Aizen, though these have been destroyed since then.
 Despite the fact that she is no longer the Captain of the Second Division, she does retain and use the uniform she wore at the time, which is unique for its absence of any clothing over the back or shoulders.
 It is explained that this is due to Yoruichi's mastery of Shunkō, which when utilized, destroys the fabric on the back and shoulders of the one using the technique.
 To date, only Yoruichi and Suì-Fēng have been shown to actively wear this particular uniform.

-She is voiced by Satsuki Yukino in the Japanese version of the anime and by Wendee Lee in the English dub.
-Her cat form is voiced by Shirō Saitō in the Japanese version of the anime and by Terrence Stone in the English dub.
+Yoruichi is voiced by Satsuki Yukino in the original Japanese version of the anime and by Wendee Lee in the English dub.
+Her cat form is voiced by Shirō Saitō in the original Japanese version of the anime and by Terrence Stone in the English dub.